 Hyperacusis

-Hyperacusis is an “abnormally strong reaction to sound, occurring within the auditory pathways, in levels that would not trouble a normal individual”.1 This form of noise sensitivity is similar to, and often confused with misophonia and phonophobia due to overlapping symptomology and reliance on subjective information of the patient.1 However, phonophobia is a phobia, and hyperacusis is a hearing disorder that causes noises to sound louder than they are.
+Hyperacusis is an abnormally strong reaction to sound, occurring within the auditory pathways at levels that would not trouble a normal individual.2 This form of noise sensitivity is similar to, and often confused with misophonia and phonophobia.
+However, hyperacusis is a hearing disorder that causes noises to sound louder than they are.2

 Symptoms of Noise Sensitivity Anxiety

-A person suffering from noise sensitivity anxiety will be significantly distressed by specific noise triggers.
-Some may experience typical anxiety symptoms, such as restlessness, irritability, and an urge to escape the noise source.
-In children, noise sensitivity has been correlated with behavioral disturbances.2 However, reactions to noise sensitivity often present more like anxiety and anger rather than fear.
-More severe symptoms may generate the urge to flee.
+Some individuals with noise sensitivity anxiety experience typical anxiety symptoms, such as fear, restlessness, and an urge to escape the noise source.
+However, reactions to noise sensitivity often present more like anxiety-induced anger rather than fear.
+Individuals with more severe symptoms may go to great lengths to avoid their triggers.

-Here are some common symptoms of noise sensitivity anxiety:1
+Here are some common symptoms of noise sensitivity anxiety:2

 - Feeling the urge to cry